SSWConsulting/SSW.Rules.Content/rules/give-chatgpt-a-role/rule.md

 <!--endintro-->

 Here are some tips for assigning roles to ChatGPT:
-* Be explicit about the role you want ChatGPT to assume in your prompt.
+* Be explicit about the role you want ChatGPT to assume in your prompt
-* Ensure the role is relevant to your question or request.
+* Ensure the role is relevant to your question or request
-* Consider the level of expertise or perspective needed for your desired response.
+* Consider the level of expertise or perspective needed for your desired response

 ::: greybox
 "**As an expert nutritionist,** what are the top 5 foods I should incorporate into my diet to improve my overall health?"